 Dollywood also experienced tremendous increases in attendance, drawing 1.3 million visitors in 1986, an increase of approximately 75 percent as compared to Silver Dollar City’s last season in 1985.
 Dollywood consistently entertains more than two million visitors annually (a 54 percent increase over its inaugural 1986 season and a 160 percent increase over its 1985 attendance.)

 In recent years, Dollywood also has claimed its spot among industry award winners, including the 2010 Applause Award, an international honor in recognition of foresight, originality and creativity, plus sound business development and profitability in the theme park and attractions industry.
-In 2012, Dollywood swept Amusement Today’s Golden Ticket Awards, the theme park industry’s leading honors, with five wins: Friendliest Park, Best Shows, Best New Attraction for the Wild Eagle wing coaster, Best Food and Best Christmas Event.
-Wild Eagle topped Amusement Today’s 2012 Best Steel Coaster list while the Thunderhead wooden coaster placed fourth on the Top 50 Best Wooden Coaster rankings.
-Thunderhead ranked first in this category in 2005 and 2006.
+In 2015, Dollywood picked up three of Amusement Today’s Golden Ticket Awards, the theme park industry’s leading honors.
+The park won for Friendliest Park, Best Shows and Best Christmas Event.
+Also in 2015, USA Today readers named Dollywood the sixth best musical attraction in the world, and TripAdvisor selected Dollywood as a Top 20 theme park in the world.
+Additionally, USA Today readers selected Dollywood as a Top Three theme park in 2014.
+Dollywood’s Splash Country’s RiverRush earned the 2013 Golden Ticket for Best New Waterpark Ride, while Wild Eagle topped Amusement Today’s 2012 Best Steel Coaster list.
+Thunderhead ranked first in the Best Wooden Coaster category in 2005 and 2006.
 In 2007, Mystery Mine was awarded best new theme park attraction by Theme Park Insider magazine.
 The same year, Dollywood was selected as Amusement Today’s Publisher’s Pick for Best Park.

-Dollywood is a five-time winner (2008-2012) for Best Christmas Event and four-time winner for Best Shows (2009-2012).
+Dollywood is a eight-time winner (2008-2015) for Best Christmas Event and seven-time winner for Best Shows (2009-2015).
 In 2006, Dollywood won the International Association of Amusement Parks and Attractions (IAAPA) 2006 Heartbeat Award, bestowed upon the ‘50s and ‘60s musical revue Dreamland Drive-In that opened that same year.
 In 2007, Dollywood claimed its second Heartbeat Award for The Great American Country Show.
 Dreamland Drive-In repeated in this category in 2008.
 Dollywood claimed its fourth consecutive Heartbeat Award in 2009 for Sha-Kon-O-Hey!
-With 21 IAAPA Brass Ring Awards for Excellence in Live Entertainment, Dollywood has won more than any other theme park in the world.
+With 25 IAAPA Brass Ring Awards for Excellence in Live Entertainment, Dollywood has won more than any other theme park in the world.